The standard library of C++ (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 The Standard Library also includes mechanisms for error handling through exceptions.

-For example, when working with files, the library provides specific exceptions to handle issues such as files not found.
+For example, when working with files, the library provides specific exceptions to handle problems like files not found.